mattgreen91/milestone-project-4/README.md

 To view the app live, type in the terminal `python3 run.py`.
 If the app is open and you cannot close it, type `pkill -9 python3`

+**Amazon Web Services (AWS)**

+In order to set up AWS, you must first register an account then it can be linked to the site.
+I found a nice guide how to set up AWS, you can open by [clicking here](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html)

+**PostgreSQL**

+In order to set up PostgreSQL on Heroku, I followed the steps from Heroku Dev Center, which you can view by [clicking here](https://devcenter.heroku.com/articles/heroku-postgresql)

+**Stripe**

+In order to set up Stripe Payments, I followed the steps from Stripe Documentation, which you can view by [clicking here](https://stripe.com/docs/checkout/quickstart)

+**All-Auth**

+In order to set up All-Auth, I followed the steps from All-Auth website, which you can view by [clicking here](https://django-allauth.readthedocs.io/en/latest/installation.html)

+**Google Authentication**

+In order to set up Google Authentication, I followed the steps from All-Auth Providers, which you can view by [clicking here](https://django-allauth.readthedocs.io/en/latest/providers.html#google)

+**Fixtures**

+Products are backed up and stored in JSON file.

+To save them I used the commands:

+`python3 manage.py dumpdata products.category > categories.json`

+`python3 manage.py dumpdata products.product > products.json`

+Both are stored in products/fixtures folder.

+To load new data the database, the JSON files should be added to fixture folder, and then the following commands should be run:

+`python3 manage.py loaddata categories`

+`python3 manage.py loaddata products`

+When switching from SQLite3 to PostgreSQL in the final deployment of my project, I did these steps to avoid losing my data.

 **Readme Template**

 Code Institute provided a [Readme Template](https://github.com/Code-Institute-Solutions/readme-template) which I used as a guideline for creating this Readme file.